plugwise/home-assistant.io/source/_integrations/plugwise.markdown

 1. **Initial Setup**: First, activate a schedule using the Plugwise App or browser.
 2. **Control via Home Assistant**:
    - Use the [climate](#climate) card to activate/deactivate schedules.
-   - `Auto` mode indicates the schedule is active.
+   - 'Auto' mode indicates the schedule is active.
-   - `Heat` mode signifies the schedule is inactive.
+   - 'Heat' mode signifies the schedule is inactive.
 3. **Changing Schedules**: Use the thermostat [select](#select) entity.

 {% note %}